Skip to Content

 The temperature of the water is very soothing and relaxing, and there are definitely spots warmer than others.
 You can buy yourself a few drinks and wade/walk around the lagoon.

-You can probably spent 2+ hours there altogether just relaxing your bodies after all the hiking that has been done.
+You can probably spend 2+ hours there altogether just relaxing your body after all the hiking that has been done.

 Once finished with the blue lagoon you can shower and change before heading back to Reykjavik.